kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 - **Branch Prediction Unit**: This unit predicts the outcome of conditional branches in the program to minimize the performance impact of branch mis-predictions.

-Additionally we have many other complex components also.
-Essentially inside every CPU Core in our current processor we will find a layout of around 44000 transistors physically execute 32-bit instructions.
-The processor in the diagram has around 26 Million transistors.
+With the above architecture; inside every CPU core we will find a layout of around 44000 transistors physically execute 32-bit instructions, with a grand total of around 26 Million transistors in the processor.

-With transistors we can build logic gates and by combining logic gates in a certain way we can build complex circuits that can perform calculations according to boolean algebra.
+---

-**An Example**: Let's see what happens when we run a python program that adds two numbers.
+**Let's see what happens when we run a python program that adds two numbers**.

 ```python
 a, b = 5, 3
 c = a + b

 print(c)
 ```